Hennick Centre Co-Director, Prof. Cynthia Williams received grant from the Ivey Foundation

 The Commonwealth Climate and Law Initiative (CCLI) is a research, education, strategic litigation theory development and outreach project currently involving institutions in four Commonwealth countries: Australia, Canada, South Africa, and the United Kingdom.
 Launched in 2016, the Initiative has convened expert meetings at Oxford University, Smith School for Enterprise and the Environment, which is the home of the initiative and at University of Melbourne, Australia to date.

-CCLI Canada worked on producing three White Papers during the summer of 2017 (details below), which form the basis of the meetings in Toronto and Vancouver.
+CCLI Canada worked on producing three White Papers during the summer of 2017, which formed the basis of the meetings.

 Toronto: October 20, 2017 @ Osgoode Professional Development, York University